Special Interest Groups

 Participating Organizations (PO), Qualified Security Assessors (QSA), Approved Scanning Vendors (ASV), Qualified PIN Assessors (QPA), Card Production Security Assessors (CPSA), Software Security Framework (SSF) Assessors, Founding Members, Strategic Members, and Affiliate Members may propose a Special Interest Group during the proposal period.

-A PCI SSC representative chairs, leads and project manages SIG work.
+A PCI SSC representative will chair, lead and project manage SIG work.
 This collaboration allows SIG volunteers to focus on contributing subject matter expertise and developing content, without responsibility for logistical matters.
 This structure also ensures continued alignment between SIG contributions and PCI SSC direction.